Creating a Safe Home Environment: A Comprehensive Guide to Fall Prevention

 3. The Kitchen

 The kitchen presents risks related to reaching, bending, and slippery floors.
+Efficiency in organization can drastically reduce these risks.

 4. The Bedroom